AntonStoeckl/bowling-game-kata/docs/05_getting_ready.md

 If you do not want to install this plugin, you can install the mob directly to your machine.
 The repository and the install manuel can be found on [github](https://github.com/remotemobprogramming/mob).

 ## Am I ready?
-- bowling game checked out and imported into intellij
+- The bowling game is checked out and imported into intellij.
-- code can be compiled
+- The code can be compiled with gradle.
-- first test can be run and fails
+- The first test can be run and fails.
-- i can start a new mob session with the mob-tool
+- I can start a new session with the mob-tool.
+- I have made sure that everyone in my team is also ready.
+If not I will help them.

+## Steps before starting your first session
+* Pick first typist/driver and navigator and navigation-style
+* Decide rotation time
+* Navigator + advisors: What is the goal of the first iteration?
+* Typist starts screen sharing and starts a new session with the mob-tool.